hkwu/ghastly/docs/guide.md

 ```

 <p class="tip">
-  If you need access to the handler's context, a simple pattern you can follow is to pass it to your response as a constructor argument.
-All custom responses included with Ghastly will follow this pattern.
+  You often need to access the handler's context in custom responses.
+A simple pattern you can employ is to pass it to your response as a constructor argument.
+All custom responses included with Ghastly follow this convention.
 </p>

 When using `dispatch()` on `Response` objects, the returned promise resolves to the return value of the executor.